tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 <figure>
   <img src="{{ site.url }}/img/pitl04/global-variables-local-override.png" class="fullwidth" />
-  <figcaption>To capture this Console output, the sketch has been stopped almost immediately after running it.
-The lines of zeroes would otherwise soon scroll the <code>1</code> out of view.</figcaption>
+  <figcaption>The sketch has been run then stopped almost immediately.
+You will need to scroll to the very top line of the Console area to view the <code>1</code>.</figcaption>
 </figure>

 While you can override a global variable, you will find that you cannot write/reassign a value to it: